mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 const {txId, balance} = await wallet.slp.mint(mintOptions);
 ```

 Optional `tokenReceiverSlpAddr` and `batonReceiverSlpAddr` allow to specify the receiver of tokens and minting baton.
-This is how you can pass the mintin baton to other authority.
+This is how you can pass the minting baton to other authority.

 ### Sending tokens